mayo-nesso/google-job-artifact/README.md

 ### 0.- Create a new Google Project

-We will create a new project 'cumlo-jobs', make sure Billing is activated, and then activate the `Artifact Registry API`.
+We will create a new project 'cumplo-jobs', make sure Billing is activated, and then activate the `Artifact Registry API`.
 Then we will install Docker and Google Cloud CLI.

 We initialize the Google Cloud CLI and when prompted, we select the project we just created.